 The Leap of Faith is a stand-alone high element where a participant (on belay) jumps off a platform 30 feet off the ground in an attempt to catch a trapeze a short distance away.
 While this is an individual activity, the participant receives support from the staff and group on the ground who serve as part of the belay team.
 For many of our participants, this is an opportunity to gain self-confidence in their abilities and decision-making as well as learn to trust the equipment and team below.
 The Leap of Faith is usually combined with our Giant’s Ladder activity for a half-day session.

 Low Ropes Course

-Built in 2002, the Wyly Rock Gym is an 900 square foot facility with climbing routes for all abilities.
-The facility includes a bouldering wall with a loft on top for hanging out, four top ropes, three auto-belay systems, and several bolted routes for lead climbing.
+Built in 2002, the Wyly Rock Gym is an 900-sq-ft facility with climbing routes for all abilities.
+The facility includes a bouldering wall with a loft on top for hanging out, four top ropes, three auto-belay systems and several bolted routes for lead climbing.
 Professional route setters change routes annually.
 The padded, carpeted floor makes landings and lazing around more comfortable.
 If your group is familiar with climbing, the gym can be used with supervision rather than instruction by 100 Elk staff.
-Rock gym sessions led by 100 Elk staff include climbing gear, safety instruction, warm up bouldering activities, and time for free climbing on top ropes and auto-belays.
+Rock gym sessions led by 100 Elk staff include climbing gear, safety instruction, warm-up bouldering activities, and time for free climbing on top ropes and auto-belays.

-Available during the warmer months, our 81,000 sq. foot sports field is ideal for soccer, kickball, Frisbee or group activities such as team building and name games.
+Available during the warmer months, our 81,000-sq-ft sports field is ideal for soccer, kickball, Frisbee or group activities such as team-building and name games.
 This fenced-in, grass field is located at Sky Valley Ranch, adjacent to Wyly Lodge and walking distance from nearby cabins.
 For inspiration, we have a nearby shed with a selection of sports balls, cones and other supplies for outdoor games.
 For sports team rentals, we encourage teams to bring their own gear.